ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

 and educet Shields <br/>

 ### Feature of the the Base

 You can supply energy and torpedoes. <br/>
  not supply shields <br/>
 You can repair the TorpedoTubes. <br/>

-The Base protect the Enterprise  and the Enterprise not damaged  <br/>
+it protect the Enterprise and Not damaged by Klingons attacking <br/>

  You cannot fire torpedoes while docking at the Base  <br/>

 ### Decrease in StarDates